qsec-tmu/qsec/README.md

 Features that have been or will be implemented
 - Send emails (use email.js)

+Backend features
+- Store events and blogs
+- Account for members (later on)

 ## Dependencies
 The following dependencies are used:
 - React